alexreg/typer/docs/tutorial/package.md

 app()
 ```

-That config section tells Poetry that when this package is installed we want it to create a command line program called `rick-portal-gun`.
+That config section tells Poetry that when this package is installed we want it to create a command-line program called `rick-portal-gun`.

 And that the object to call (like a function) is the one in the variable `app` inside of the module `rick_portal_gun.main`.